 - Next - Buffer the next bar and replay it while the HOLD button is active.

 - Trig(ger) Sync - Synchronization with the host beats/bars, i,e when the envelope will start after a slot change command in relation to the song position.

 - Off - Slots will start immediately on being selected.

 - 1/4 to 4 beats - Alignment with global song position.
 For example, 1 beat means that the slot will start on the next (global) beat.
 This means that if the song is already aligned to a beat,

-the slot will starts immediately.
-If the song is 1/2 way in-between 2 beats, it will wait for half a beat.
+the slot will start immediately.
+If the song is 1/2 way in-between 2 beats, Gross Beat will wait for half a beat.
 '4 beats' means that slots will always start on a bar boundary.